ericmelomp/readmes/README.md

 ```
 Open this repository with Visual Studio Code and look for `tfvars` file.

-In `tfvars` insert the empty values that better correspond to your environment.
+In `tfvars` insert the empty values with the wanted informations of your resource that will be created.

-When everything is set, run:
+When everything is filled, run:
 - (You must be in the same diretory as all the files)

 ```bash